Father's Day Event — Now through June 22. Request your exclusive pricing today. Get Pricing →

 Auroom is our indoor traditional brand, and their build quality reflects genuine Estonian sauna heritage.
 Every kit features precision-milled European wood (Aspen or Thermo-Aspen), tempered glass panels, and ergonomic bench design.

 Important: Indoor traditional saunas require a separate electric sauna heater (sold separately) and a dedicated 240V circuit installed by a licensed electrician.
-Budget an additional $950–$3,200 for the heater and $250–$900 for electrical work.
-More on heater costs below.
+Budget separately for the heater — Get Pricing — plus $250–$900 for electrical work.
+More on heater options below.

-If you're planning a basement sauna or garage sauna, an Auroom kit gives you premium European craftsmanship at a fraction of what a fully custom build would cost.
+If you're planning a basement sauna or garage sauna, an Auroom kit gives you premium European craftsmanship with genuine Finnish heritage.

 Barrel saunas have surged in popularity thanks to their efficient heating, rustic aesthetic, and relatively easy assembly.
 The cylindrical shape heats up faster and more evenly than rectangular designs, which translates to lower energy costs over time.